Elliott Jaques: Biography

 In 1949, he married the English actress Kay Walsh.
 They adopted a girl, Gemma.
 They divorced in 1956.

 After the war Jaques remained in England and qualified under Austrian-British psychoanalyst Melanie Klein.
 She appreciated his help in preparation for the publication of her book Narrative of a Child Analysis (1961).
 Jaques also helped Klein to edit the manuscript of Envy and Gratitude (1957), evidence suggests that it was Jaques who suggested that the word "gratitude" should be included in the title of the book.
 He was a founding member of the Tavistock Institute of Human Relations in 1946.
 In 1964, he founded the School of Social Sciences at Brunel University London and served as its Professor and Head of School.

-Dr. Jaques moved from London to Gloucester, Massachusetts in 1991.
+Jaques moved from London to Gloucester, Massachusetts in 1991.
 He became a research professor at George Washington University.
 In 1999 Jaques established Requisite Organization International Institute, that operates as an educational and research group.

 As a result of his work with different corporations, governments and U.S. Army, Jaques developed a scientific process that allows for the evaluation of the potential capability of individuals in the context of time-span of discretion, an instrument which measures work complexity in each role within the organisation.
 This approach has been used by US armed services and large public and private organisations around the world.

-In 1965 Dr. Jaques published an essay on working patterns of creative geniuses in which he coined the phrase midlife crisis.
+In 1965 Jaques published an essay on working patterns of creative geniuses in which he coined the phrase midlife crisis.

 His development approach to organizational development makes him one of the early contributors to positive adult development.

 He died in Gloucester, Massachusetts in 2003.

 Work

 Glacier Project, 1952–1977

-The origins of Dr. Jaques's theories can be traced back to 1952, when Britain's Glacier Metal Company asked him to help to develop a worker participation plan.
+The origins of Jaques's theories can be traced back to 1952, when Britain's Glacier Metal Company asked him to help to develop a worker participation plan.
 At one point, Jaques was asked if there was any importance to the fact that the salary of low-level workers was estimated on hourly, daily or weekly basis, while salary of executives was described as annual amount.
-The question 'was the finest gift I've ever been given', Dr. Jaques said.
+The question 'was the finest gift I've ever been given', Jaques said.
 'It was absolutely, bloody brilliant.
-That's when I started examining the significance of time.’
+That's when I started examining the significance of time.'
 His work with Glacier Metal Company in London continued through 1977 and largely influenced the management theory.
 Peter Drucker called this work "the most extensive study of actual worker behavior in large-scale industry".

 Stratified Systems Theory of Requisite Organization, 1977–1999

-Dr. Jaques incorporated his findings during "Glacier investigations" into what was first known as Stratified Systems Theory of requisite organization.
+Jaques incorporated his findings during "Glacier investigations" into what was first known as Stratified Systems Theory of requisite organization.
 This major discovery served as a link between social theory and theory of organizations.